Relm4/Relm4/README.md

 A VecGen can be modified during the update method just like a normal vector and during the view function the generator will update only the affected widgets.
 To know how to update the widgets, a GeneratorBlueprint is used that defines the functions needed to generate, update and remove widgets.

++ future: A small app that demonstrates how futures can be executed in relm4 by using the surf crate to download HTML from websites.
+Sadly this doesn't work for tokio (async-std and similar are fine though) but you can still spawn a thread with the tokio runtime inside.

 **Feedback on the design and contributions are highly appreciated!**